Nikhil-Gupta67/Quiz-Game/Quiz/README.md

 ## Overview

-This project implements multiple subject quizzes (computer, math, physics) with static pages for each quiz and a central `quiz.html` entry point.
-It was developed as a college project and is intentionally lightweight — no build system or package manager required.
+--This project implements multiple subject quizzes (computer, math, physics) with static pages for each quiz and a central `quiz.html` entry point.
+It was developed as a college project and is intentionally lightweight — no build system or package manager required--.

 ## Features